-work interfaces, operating system I/O subsystems and communication protocols, and CORBA-compliant middleware components and services.
-The RT-CORBA specification identifies capabilities that must be vertically (i.e., network interface \leftrightarrow application layer) and horizontally (i.e., peer-to-peer) integrated and managed by ORB endsystems to ensure end-to-end predictable behavior for activities1 that flow between CORBA clients and servers.
+of network interfaces, operating system I/O subsystems and communication protocols, and CORBA-compliant middleware components and services.
+The RT-CORBA specification identifies capabilities that must be vertically (i.e., network interface $\leftrightarrow$ application layer) and horizontally (i.e., peer-topeer) integrated and managed by ORB endsystems to ensure end-to-end predictable behavior for activities that flow between CORBA clients and servers.
 Below, we outline these capabilities, starting from the lowest level of abstraction and building up to higher-level services and applications.

 1. Communication infrastructure resource management: An RT-CORBA endsystem must leverage policies and mechanisms in the underlying communication infrastructure that support resource guarantees.
-This support can range from (1) managing the choice of the connection used for a particular invocation to (2) exploiting advanced QoS features, such as controlling the ATM virtual circuit cell pacing rate.
+This support can range from (1) managing the choice of connection for a particular invocation to (2) exploiting advanced QoS features, such as controlling the ATM virtual circuit cell pacing rate [25].

 2. OS scheduling mechanisms: ORBs exploit OS mechanisms to schedule application-level activities end-to-end.
-Since the RT-CORBA 1.0 specification targets fixed-priority real-time systems, these mechanisms correspond to managing

-OS thread scheduling priorities.
+Because RT-CORBA targets fixed-priority real-time systems, these mechanisms correspond to managing OS thread scheduling priorities.
 The RT-CORBA specification focuses on operating systems that allow applications to specify scheduling priorities and policies.
-For example, the real-time extensions in IEEE POSIX 1003.1c define a static priority FIFO scheduling policy that meets this requirement.
+For example, the real-time extensions in IEEE POSIX 1003.1c [26] define a static priority FIFO scheduling policy that meets this requirement.